nrkn/classical-vs-depject/readme.md

-You write each function for the adapter as a "plugin" - that is, a function whose first argument is the API - later, when you have all your API functions, you remove this argument by wrapping it via partical application so that the consumer of the API doesn't have to manually pass in the API for every function:
+You write each function for the adapter as a "plugin" - that is, a function whose first argument is the API - later, when you have all your API functions, you remove this argument by wrapping it via partial application so that the consumer of the API doesn't have to manually pass in the API for every function:

 ```javascript